eclipse-kura/kura/docs/getting-started/install-kura.md

 ### Initial firewall configuration

-The initial firewall configuration will be as shown in the screenshot below.
+Similarly to the initial network configuration, the initial firewall setup is adapted based on the network interface detected on the system.
+In case of multiple ethernet and wireless interfaces, the configuration will be as shown in the screenshot below.

 ![](./images/firewall-generic.png)

+If the wireless interface is not present, the firewall entries for the `wlan0` are dropped.

-Please note that installing a Kura generic profile with network configuration support will replace the current network and firewall configuration with the one shown above.
+Please note that installing Eclipse Kura with network configuration support will replace the current network and firewall configuration with the one shown above.

 ### Other Kura services